PAFR2003/LesserSpaceNations/README.md

 >* DOB: 08/16/2269 (30-31)
 >* Born in São Paulo, Brazil
 >* Overall clean record
+>* She has BA in Entertainment and Journalism
 >* Single
 >* Speaks Portuguese and English, a little knowledge on Spanish language
 >* She was born in a lower middle-class family where she is the eldest daughter